 Stonewall Columbus Trailblazers – Our Age 50+ Program Varies

 Each year Stonewall hosts a series of seminars and a series on eldercare starts this fall.
-Topics include understanding LGBT adult’s needs, building the LGBT caregiver’s toolbox, building support networks and preventing caregiver burnout, and legal issues facing LGBT adults.
+Topics include understanding LGBTQ adult’s needs, building the LGBTQ caregiver’s toolbox, building support networks and preventing caregiver burnout, and legal issues facing LGBTQ adults.

 Stonewall Columbus also conducts a free computer workshop for Trailblazers designed to make participants more comfortable with computers and help them stay connected to the community.
 Workshops are fun and have a small class size so that everyone can get to know each other and get plenty of attention from the instructors.

 The Trailblazer Newsletter is coming out this summer and will feature articles, photography and editing by and for Trailblazers.
 And of course we have our incredibly popular SocialOutings!
 Once a month Trailblazers meet at the Center on High and get a ride to the theater or a concert, and then finish up at Union Cafe for discounted food and drinks.